tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 ~~What it doesn't support [yet](https://github.com/gorhill/uBlock/issues/4), is the UI counterpart to "element hiding", i.e. being able to click on an element to extract filters out of it.~~ Never mind, it's now available in 0.2.0.0.
+Click the "slashed eye" icon in the pop-up of the extension.

 #### "The memory usage isn't actually ABP's fault, _EasyList_ is like 40,000+ lines of rules that all have to be parsed by ABP".